telecom2k3/CHAOS/README.md

         endif

+- This module adds a little "Awesome Sauce" to your SpamAssassin installation.

 # DESCRIPTION

-This is a SpamAssassin module that provides a variety of: Callouts, Handlers, And Object Scans (CHAOS).
-To assist one's pursuit of Ordo Ab Chao, this SpamAssassin plugin provides over 20 unique Eval rules.
+This is a SpamAssassin module that provides a variety of: Callouts, Handlers, And Other Stuff (CHAOS).
+To acquire Ordo Ab Chao, this SpamAssassin plugin provides over 20 unique Eval rules.
 It does a lot of counting.

 This plugin demonstrates SpamAssassin's relatively new (3.4) dynamic scoring capabilities: